 Are you passionate about building a vibrant, healthy community in Greater Victoria, and engaged in community organizations that you want to see succeed?
 Would you like to build skills that help you and your community group be more effective at making the world (or just your little corner of it) a better place?

 Leadership Victoria is offering workshops so you and your group can raise your game, have fun and get things done!

 The Leading in Community Workshop Series offers interactive training workshops for people on working boards, in community associations, parent advisory groups, sports and cultural organizations and other community groups.
 We welcome you to come along even if you're not involved yet, but want to be!
 Come for one, for two, for a day or for the whole series!

 We are presently planning our 2017-18 Workshop Series.
-Stay tuned for the announcement of topics and dates in mid-September 2017!
+Stay tuned for the announcement of topics and dates when funding for this series has been confirmed.

 - [Completed] November 21: Harnessing the Power of Community for Change with Joe Chrastil.

 - [Completed] January 27: Effective Communications Planning with Susan Low & Shannon Whissell.

 - [Completed] January 27: Leading Change through Tough Times with Jennifer Walker.